gmucsn/mTree_learning_exercises/basic_auctions/step_3/README.md

 # mTree Basic Auction Tutorial - Step 3

-In this step, we will be setting up our institution's code.

-We will then be adding code to auction_institution.py in our mes folder.
-In particular, we will need to implement several directive handlers.
-Here we will be implementing a directive handler for start_auction which is a message we will receive from the environment.
-We will then implement a directive handler for handling bids from agents.
+We will be adding code to auction_institution.py in our mes folder.
+We will be implementing a directive handler for start_auction which is a message we will receive from the environment.
+Finally, we will then implement a directive handler for handling bids from agents.

-Starting with the start_auction directive handler we will then implement a method that will determine what price to provide to each agent at the start of the auction.
+Starting with the start_auction directive handler we will then implement a method that will determine the common_value of the item and the value_estimmate to provide to each agent at the start of the auction.
 We will then create a method to record the bids from the agents.

+TODO: Instead of price it would make more sense to call self.item_for_auction_price, self.common_value

+TODO:  We think self.auctions is the number of auctions being run, but its not clear.

 ```